JohnnyFee/johnnyfee.github.io/source/_posts/2015-06-01-wordpress-tutorial.md

 ### Use Standards When Adding Settings

-If and when you do need to add settings to your plugin or theme, be sure to use the tutorials listed earlier in this chapter to make sure you are using the Settings API correctly to add your settings.

 Using the Settings API takes a little bit of up-front work, but does let you add and edit settings more easily later on.
 Also, since you are doing things the WordPress way, other developers will understand how your code works and will be able to hook into it.
 If a developer wants to make an add-on for your plugin, she will be able to hook into your existing menus and settings sections to add additional settings for her plugins.

 Using the Settings API will also ensure that your settings look similar to the other settings through a user’s WordPress dashboard.
 You don’t want developers to have to learn a new UI just to use your plugin.